 In other words, whether actually swimming or just enjoying the benefits of an indoor hot tub, there’s a lot to like here.

 These are just some of the many great ways that individuals in their 70’s, 80’s, or even higher can enjoy good company, get good exercise, and improve their quality of life.
+If you are looking for something a little less impactful, then look into tai chi for seniors who want to improve balance and mobility.
 Discuss these sports and hobbies for active seniors with your doctor and then give them a try!